 Every organization has data, but how they use their data depends on the business objectives and analytical needs.
 Excel, or other transactional reporting tools, is often the starting point for organizations.
 It helps them see what happened.

 As they “slice and dice” their data to find out why an outcome occurred, they progress to statistical packages and business intelligence (BI) tools and techniques.
 When organizations begin to address challenges that require predictive and prescriptive capabilities — what’s next and what action should we take — they move to more advanced functionality of statistical packages and begin using statistical programming tools, as well as machine learning tools.

 Table 1 illustrates the broad user categories and the tools frequently used at each cycle.
-There are analytics tools for all jobs and all sizes of organizations.
+There are healthcare analytics tools for all jobs and all sizes of organizations.
 Some software tools may be used extensively by programmers while others are preferred by business analysts that require minimal coding.

 The promises of big payoffs are driving organizations to engage more deeply, and invest more heavily, in Big Data analytics tools.
 With “can do” attitudes, teams jump in and quickly find themselves tripping over each other around objectives, accountabilities, and tools.
 This creates churn that can undermine speed and the entire endeavor as frustration wins.

-This article gave you our insights and guidance on how to choose the right data analytics tool for the right role based on the right purpose.
-As you take a fresh look at your data analytics journey level and what your current business objectives may require, we hope that you refer to this article often and reach out when you need assistance with assessing your data analysis needs and toolset for delivering the right answers for better decisions.
+This article gave you our insights and guidance on how to choose the right healthcare analytics tool for the right role based on the right purpose.
+As you take a fresh look at your healthcare analytics journey level and what your current business objectives may require, we hope that you refer to this article often and reach out when you need assistance with assessing your data analysis needs and toolset for delivering the right answers for better decisions.